In Pursuit of a New Vershire Town Garage

 Vershire Town Garage Descriptive Plans/Documents

-Here are the updated garage plans that are being developed for the town by the architectural firm, Coe and Coe.
+Here are the updated garage bid set of documents that were developed for the town by the architectural firm, Coe and Coe.
 Coe and Coe designed the Town of Glover’s garage a few years ago.
-Follow the link to view these documents.
+You can follow this link to view a pdf of these documents.

 Wetland permit issued to the town on May 5, 2021.
 Follow the link to view this document.